 The question of thermoregulation in plants is increasingly important in a rapidly changing climate.
 Plants have long been considered poikilotherms, where internal temperatures are decided by the external environment.
 However, observations show that plants have some ability to thermoregulate.
 If plants are heterotherms, then they have the potential to be more resilient to the warming climate.
 This project seeks to examine thermoregulation through technology, specifically FLIR imagery.
 At three different sites in Washington Gulch, plants were moved to examine the effects of a warmer or cooler environment.
 This project will use thermal imagery on those transplants in order to study how the temperature of plant communities change when moved to a new climate.

-Knowledge graph centered on Experimental test of the ability of plants to regu with 7 nodes and 14 connections.
-Top connected: elevational gradients, climate change adaptation, reciprocal transplant experiment, reciprocal transplant experiment, thermal imaging.
+Knowledge graph centered on Experimental test of the ability of plants to regu with 6 nodes and 15 connections.
+Top connected: Washington Gulch, reciprocal transplant experiment, Pfeiler, Upper Montane, Monument.

 Items connected by shared entities, co-authorship, citations, or semantic similarity.